KittyGiraudel/SJSJ/_glossary/UMD.md

 ---
 title: UMD
-description: a pattern of universal module definition for JavaScript modules
+excerpt: a pattern of universal module definition for JavaScript modules
 ---

 # UMD